gapotchenko/adhoc-file-signer/source/client/README.md

    ```

    If you prefer not to use environment variables, the corresponding parameters
-   must be provided in each command.
+   must be provided in each command via command-line arguments.
+See `adhoc-sign-tool --help` for details.

 2. **Verify connectivity** with the server: